Skip to main content

 About

-Prior to joining the University of Liverpool in 2024, Dr Anna Shadrina was a Leverhulme Early Career Fellow at the UCL School of Slavonic and East European Studies (SSEES) from 2021 to 2024.
-She has taught a variety of topics in Sociology, Media Studies, Gender Studies, and Politics at the European Humanities University (Lithuania), Birkbeck, and UCL (UK).
-Dr Shadrina earned her BA in Journalism from Belarusian State University, and her MA in Sociology from the European Humanities University.
-She completed her PhD in Sociology at Birkbeck College, University of London.
-She is a Fellow of the UK Higher Education Academy.
+Prior to joining the University of Liverpool in 2024, Dr Shadrina was a Leverhulme Early Career Fellow at the UCL School of Slavonic and East European Studies (2021-2024).
+She has taught across Sociology, Media Studies, Gender Studies, and Politics at the European Humanities University (Lithuania), Birkbeck, University of London, and UCL.
+Dr Shadrina holds a BA in Journalism from Belarusian State University and an MA in Sociology from the European Humanities University.
+She completed her PhD in Sociology at Birkbeck, University of London, and is a Fellow of the UK Higher Education Academy.

-She is open to working on or supervising projects that broadly explore:
+She is open to supervising and collaborating on projects that explore:

 • Social and political inclusion/exclusion in later life.